 Pont du Gard walking trail is around an ancient Roman aqueduct bridge.
-It has become the UNESCO site in 1985.
+It has become a UNESCO site in 1985.
 Built in the first century AD, it carried water over 50 km to Nîmes (Nemausus, the Roman city).
 The aqueduct crosses the Gardon River near the town of Vers-Pont-du-Gard in southern France.
 Being the remarkable masterpiece, Pont du Gard is the highest of all Roman aqueduct bridges and is one of the best-preserved Roman aqueducts.

 Facts about the aqueduct bridge